-MIAMI, April 3, 2013 /PRNewswire/ -- With summer vacation upon us, parents are often looking for exciting and innovative ways to keep their children engaged in education outside the classroom.
-Summer Camp 2013 at Miami Seaquarium offers students from kindergarten to high school the opportunity to learn about animal senses and behavior, environmental issues, and the relationship between humans and marine animals.
-Summer Camp 2013 at Miami Seaquarium will run from June 10-August 16, 2013 for campers ages 5 to 18 years.
+MIAMI, April 27, 2011 /PRNewswire/ -- With summer vacation upon us, parents are often looking for exciting and innovative ways to keep their children engaged in education outside the classroom.
+Summer Camp 2011 at Miami Seaquarium offers students from kindergarten to high school the opportunity to learn about animals, environmental awareness and South Florida animal habitats at summer camp.
+Summer Camp 2011 at Miami Seaquarium will run from June 13-August 19, 2011 for campers ages 5 to 18 years.

 Miami Seaquarium, South Florida's most popular tourist attraction, is a family-oriented marine-life park open to the public 365 days a year.
 The park provides visitors with a greater understanding and appreciation for marine life through shows, presentations and marine-life exhibits.
+General admission to Miami Seaquarium is $38.95 and $28.95 for children (ages 3-9).
 More information on Miami Seaquarium is available at www.miamiseaquarium.com.

 Miami Seaquarium is an accredited member of the Marine Mammal Parks and Aquariums, an international organization committed to the care and conservation of marine mammals.
 Accreditation by the Alliance means this facility meets or exceeds all the standards of excellence for marine mammal care, husbandry, conservation and education.